mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 * PWM can be initilized for single and double ended complementary mode.
 * ADC polling

-## In Progress
+## In Progress, To Do's
-* ADC: more testing and complete adc interrupt implementation
+* Further test the ADC polling function
+* Test the ADC interrupt function
+* Implement the `void initializeDigitalComparator(void);` functionality

 ## Planned in no specific order
 * µDMA